 Hospedale Vista del Mar, Santa Cruz Island, Galapagos – budget

 There are not a ton of midrange hotel options on Santa Cruz.
-In the end we choose to Hospedale Vista del Mar due to its location and the possibility of seafront rooms.
+In the end we choose Hospedale Vista del Mar due to its location and the possibility of seafront rooms.
 Unfortunately, we did not get one.

 Hotel Albermarle, Isabella Island, Galapagos – moderate